Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

 If $\mincsp{\Gamma}$ is not FPT-approximable within a constant, then $\mincsp{\Gamma}$ is not in \FPT, and hardness results for FPT-approximability are stronger than hardness results for exact solvability in FPT time.
-However, it may be easier to study algorithms that achieve constact-factor approximations in FPT time compared to exact FPT algorithms.
-One reason is pointed out by Bonnet et al.~\cite{Bonnet:etal:esa2016}: the constant-factor FPT approximability of \textsc{MinCSP} is closed under slightly restricted {\em pp-definitions} (the pp-definitions need to be equality-free, cf. \cite{Lagerkvist:ismvl2020}) and is, at least in principle, amenable to powerful algebraic methods~\cite{Barto:etal:polymorphisms}.
+However, it may be easier to study algorithms that achieve constant-factor approximations in FPT time compared to exact FPT algorithms.
+One reason is pointed out in~\cite{Bonnet:etal:esa2016}: the constant-factor FPT approximability of \textsc{MinCSP} is closed under slightly restricted {\em pp-definitions} and is, at least in principle, amenable to powerful algebraic methods~\cite{Barto:etal:polymorphisms}.
 For exact solvability of \textsc{MinCSP}s, we have a less powerful toolbox, i.e. constructions such as {\em proportional implementations}~\cite{Khanna:etal:sicomp2000,Kim:etal:soda2023} and an algebraic theory based on {\em fractional polymorphisms}~\cite{Kolmogorov:etal:sicomp2017}.
 Another reason is that constant-factor FPT-approximability is preserved under certain decompositions of rings.
-Assume $R_i$, $i \in \{1,2\}$, are rings such that $\minlin{2}{R_i}$ is constant-factor FPT-approximable.
-If $R$ is the direct sum of rings $R_1,R_2$, then $\minlin{2}{R}$ is constant-factor FPT-approximable, too, by Proposition~\ref{prop:sumapproximation}.
-A similar result does not hold if we consider exact solvability in FPT time.
-Dabrowski et al.~\cite[Section~6.2]{Dabrowski:etal:soda2023} exemplify with the direct sum $R$ of ${\mathbb Z}_2$ and ${\mathbb Z}_3$: MinCSP$(R)$ is \W{1}-hard while both MinCSP$({\mathbb Z}_2)$ and MinCSP$({\mathbb Z}_3)$ are in \FPT.
-Decomposition of rings is one of the main themes of this paper; for instance, our FPT approximability algorithm (Section~\ref{sec:approximation-algorithm}) is based on decomposing a ring along a chain of ideals.
+Suppose $R_i$, $i \in \{1,2\}$, are rings such that $\minlin{2}{R_i}$ is constant-factor FPT-approximable.
+If $R=R_1 \oplus R_2$ is the direct sum of rings $R_1,R_2$, then $\minlin{2}{R}$ is also constant-factor FPT-approximable, by Proposition~\ref{prop:sumapproximation}.
+A similar result does not hold if we consider exact solvability in FPT time: MinCSP$(\ZZ_2 \oplus \ZZ_3)$ is \W{1}-hard ~\cite[Section~6.2]{Dabrowski:etal:soda2023} while both MinCSP$({\mathbb Z}_2)$ and MinCSP$({\mathbb Z}_3)$ are in \FPT.
+Decomposition of rings is one of our main themes; for instance, our FPT approximability algorithm is based on decomposing a ring along a chain of ideals.

-\paragraph{Summary of results.} We initiate a line of research with the ultimate goal of proving dichotomy theorems for $\minlin{r}{R}$ that